040-Internet/worksample/readme.md

 When we meet we want you to show us the code and talk about why you've made choices regarding framework, data structure and how you approached the work.

 ## Resources
-Design is available in the design folder of this repository.
+Design is available in the design folder of this repository (use them as you see fit).

 The courses are available as json in the endpoints folder.